a-boring-man/Libft/README.md

 ## Bonus

-The bonus consisted of basics linked list function.
+The bonus was the implementation of basics linked list function.